Sep 10, 2021

 How Do School Zone Tickets Affect Insurance?

-School zone traffic tickets and can increase your car insurance in Ontario.
+School zone traffic tickets and can increase your car insurance rates.
 How much it will increase depends on the severity of the infraction.
 One ticket could affect your premiums for 3 years or more.

 FAQs For Driving In School Zones